Stuycs-K/finalprojectapcs-4-hsieh-naomi-li-andy/PROTOTYPE.md

 ![Image of UML Version 2](Chessv2.png?raw=true "Chess UML Version 2" )

 # Intended Pacing:

+Certain methods were reassigned because we felt it easier for one person to do this rather than that and that it would make the workflow better.

 How you are breaking down the project and who is responsible for which parts.
  <ul>